Student-centric advice and objective recommendations

 Hobbies / Special Interest

-These are groups that your school or local community supports, such as Boy Scouts, Girl Scouts, Future Business Leaders of America (FBLA), Horticulture Club, Equestrian Club, and Entrepreneurship Club.
+These are groups that your school or local community supports.
+Some examples are Boy Scouts, Girl Scouts, Future Business Leaders of America (FBLA), Horticulture Club, Equestrian Club, and Entrepreneurship Club.

 Why do extracurricular activities matter?

 We all know that colleges and universities seek academically gifted students who have proven they can excel in the classroom.
 Of course, grades and test scores are a great way to get noticed by admissions officers.
-And at almost every college, grades and test scores are going to be the primary factor for making admissions decisions.
+At almost every college, grades and test scores are going to be the primary factor for making admissions decisions.
 However, colleges and universities also care about how students spend their time outside of academics.
-According to a survey of admissions professionals from the National Association for College Admissions Counselors, extracurriculars were in the next group of important factors which also includes student essays, a student’s demonstrated interest, counselor and teacher recommendations, and class rank, and extracurricular activities.

 Admissions officers usually notice passion in the amount of time students have dedicated to an activity and how they are involved in it.
 For instance, a student who has spent four years playing high school baseball, two of which as team captain, likely has more passion for this activity than a student who attended weekly yearbook club meetings for half a semester.